 Applications have now closed for the SA Health 2021 Transition to Professional Practice Program for Registered Nurses.
 Thank you to everyone who took the time to apply.
 Please monitor this page for updates on the TPPP recruitment process.

-The reference checking process has now concluded.
+The reference check process has now concluded.
 SA Health has commenced the assessment of TPPP applications.
-Outcome of applications will be advised by the second week of October.
-Please do not contact us requesting an update on your application.
+The outcome of applications will be advised in the second week of October.

 Applications have now closed.
-The reference checking process will commence shortly.
+The reference check process will commence shortly.

 The following documents have been updated to provide clarity on the Category E evidence requirements for applicants who were born in Australia on, or after, 20 August 1986.